Yellow-Bellied Sea Snake Facts

 Yellow-Bellied Sea Snake Distribution, Habitat, and Ecology

-Luckily, both for the Yellow-Bellied Sea Snake itself, and for those who appreciate Nature, it holds one the widest ranges of distribution of any snake on earth.
-The only warm ocean in which the marine animal does not appear to live in natively is the Atlantic Ocean.
+Luckily, both for the Yellow-Bellied Sea Snake itself, and for those of us who appreciate Nature, it holds one the widest ranges of distribution of any snake on earth.
+The only warm ocean in which the remarkable marine animal does not appear to live in natively is the Atlantic Ocean.

-Even there, though, it’s occasionally seen, due to human activities carrying individuals outside the normal range.
-It principally natively inhabits the warmer oceans throughout the world, except the Atlantic.
+Even there, though, the snake’s occasionally seen, due to human activities carrying individuals outside of their normal range.
+It principally naturally inhabits the warmer ocean regions throughout the world, except the Atlantic.
 It’s also the only sea snake to reach the Hawaiian Islands.

-The intrepid reptile greatly expands its territorial options due to its own nature.
+The intrepid reptile additionally greatly expands its territorial options due to its own distinct nature.
 That’s because it evolved as an entirely pelagic creature.
-It therefore inhabits the vast open regions of the ocean, typically, though not exclusively, far from any shore in the area.
+It therefore inhabits the vast open regions of the ocean, typically, though not entirely exclusively, far from any shore in the general area.

-It further shows a marked preference for regions of free-floating kelp.
-It’s perhaps most frequently seen off the coast of Australia.
+This marvel of Nature further shows a clearly marked preference for regions of free-floating kelp.
+The reptile’s perhaps most frequently seen off the coast of Australia.
 In all areas in which it appears, however, the wonder of the seas prefers the same type of environment in which to make its home.

-The reason the Yellow-Bellied Sea Snake so often prefers to inhabit regions of kelp pertains to two facets of its biology.
-These regions serve it well for both hunting and reproduction.
+The reason the Yellow-Bellied Sea Snake so often prefers to inhabit regions of kelp pertains to two specific facets of its biology.
+These regions serve it well for purposes of both hunting and reproduction.
 Many of its favorite prey frequent such regions, and it generally seeks its mate there.

-As opposed to ancient beliefs, the animal does require fresh water for survival.
+As opposed to ancient beliefs, the animal does require at least some fresh water for survival.
 Amazingly, however, it gathers most of this by drinking freshwater precipitation that gathers on the surface of the ocean.
 It also breeds in warm waters, bearing live young, usually in tidal pools.

 Species Sharing Its Range

-Check out our other articles on 7 North American Desert Dwellers, Wilson’s Bird-of-paradise, Frying Pan Lake, Hibiscus Harlequin Bug, Chinese Giant Salamander, Pom-pom Crab
+Check out our other articles on 7 North American Desert Dwellers, Wilson’s Bird-of-paradise, Frying Pan Lake, Hibiscus Harlequin Bug, Chinese Giant Salamander, Pom-pom Crab, Tiger Shark

 Leave a Reply